saimanoj1234/Training/README.md

 On 2/14/2023 : <br>
 A.Watched SQL in youtube and practised some questions <br>
 B.Worked on sqoop assignment given by aravind on Delta import.

+I was off on 02/16, on 02/15 parctised sql, sqoop.<br>
+Today i.e. 02/17 will be working on sql,python and will revise hadoop,hive and sqoop.<br>